ISG-Siegen/assembled/README.md

   code.
 * **Assembled-OpenML**: an extension of Assembled to fill build metatasks with data from OpenML (its original design).

-Currently, is main use-cases are/is:
+Currently, is main use-cases are:

 * Ensembles After AutoML (Post-Processing)